 Returning to the UK and Ireland

-According to the British travel adviceit is allowed for British and Irish travellers to travel to India again for a holiday, business trip, transit or medical travel purpose.
+According to the current travel advice, British and Irish travellers may travel to India again for a holiday, business trip, transit or any other travel purpose.
 Are you travelling from India back to the United Kingdom?
 There are no COVID-19 related measures for your return journey.
 Similarly, travellers returning to Ireland from India do not have to take any special actions regarding COVID-19.

 Disclaimer: The coronavirus measures that affect travel to India are subject to frequent changes.
 The information on this page has been carefully compiled from information made available by both the Government of India and various European governments.
 Nevertheless, no guarantee can be given that all the information on this page is up-to-date and complete at all times, and no rights can be derived from this page.
 Are you planning to travel to India?
 Please check with your airline and travel agent which regulations you need to take into account.

-e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the India visa. e-Visa.ie acts as an intermediary and is in no way part of any government.
+e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the India visa. e-Visa.ie is an official partner of the International Air Transport Association, IATA, with membership number 57231226, acts as an intermediary, is no law firm, nor does it employ lawyers, does not provide legal advice, and is in no way part of any government.
 You can also apply for a visa directly with the immigration service (25,63 USD per visa, via indianvisaonline.gov.in).
 However, not with our level of support.
 If you submit your application via e-Visa.ie, our support centre is available to you 24/7.
 In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
 If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 25,63 USD in consular fees, which we pay to the immigration service on your behalf, as well as € 36,05 in service fees as compensation for our services, including VAT.
+To use our services, you pay us 25,63 USD in consular fees, which we pay to the immigration service on your behalf, as well as € 36,36 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
 Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous India visa was rejected for the same traveller).
 Read more about our services here.